szaza/android-yolo-v2/README.md

-# Android YOLO with tensorflow mobile
+# Android YOLO with TensorFlow Mobile
 This android application uses YOLOv2 model for object detection.
 It uses tensorflow mobile to run neural networks.
 I would like to use tensorflow lite later.
 Probably, it is the first open source implementation of the second version of YOLO for Tensorflow on Android device.
 The demo application detects 20 classes of Pascal VOC dataset.

-**Steps to use this demo:**
+**Steps to compile and run the application:**
-* Clone this repository
+* Clone this repository with command: `git clone https://github.com/szaza/android-yolo-v2.git`;
+* Install the Android Studio;
-* Imort your project into the Android Studio
+* Imort your project into the [Android Studio](https://developer.android.com/studio/index.html);
-* Optional: put your protobuff file and labels.txt under the assets folder, then change the settings properly in the [Config.java](https://github.com/szaza/android-yolov2/blob/master/src/org/tensorflow/demo/Config.java) file.
+* Optional: put your protobuff file and labels.txt into the assets folder, then change the settings properly in the [Config.java](https://github.com/szaza/android-yolo-v2/blob/master/src/org/tensorflow/yolo/Config.java) file;
-* Run project
+* Run the project from the Android Studio;

 Please read the paper for more information about the YOLOv2 model: [YOLO9000 Better, Faster, Stronger](https://arxiv.org/pdf/1612.08242.pdf)